On the TUNNEYSIDE of SPORTS October 3, 2016 # 613 Up next…” It’s Only me!”

 To contact Jim, go to www.jimtunney.com or email email@example.com.

-“Another 101 Best of TunneySide of Sports” is now available for $20. which includes tax, shipping and autograph, if requested.
-These articles take current sports issues and transforms them into positive messages for better living.
-Email to the above.
+Some wonderful stories of great people Jim has met and worked with are in his latest book “Another 101 Best of TunneySide of Sports” now available for $20. which includes tax, shipping and an autograph, if requested.
+Contact through above email.
 Thank You!